mobxjs/mobx/docs/react/react-integration.md

 Because `observer` only applies to exactly the `render` function of the current component; passing a render callback or component to a child component doesn't become reactive automatically.

-For more details, see the [what does Mobx react to](https://mobx.js.org/best/react.html#what-does-mobx-react-to) guide.
+For more details, see [MobX and React pitfalls](react-pitfalls.md).

 ### Declaring propTypes might cause unnecessary renders in dev mode